ceramicnetwork/js-ceramic/docs-src/guides/add-new-blockchain.md

 See existing auth providers for inspiration.

 Auth provider is expected to be mainly called in a web browser as part of [3id-connect](https://github.com/3box/3id-connect) flow.
-Auth provider sits between 3id-connect (or IdentityWallet) and your blockchain account provider.
+Auth provider sits between 3id-connect (or 3ID DID Provider) and your blockchain account provider.
 In case of Ethereum, it might be MetaMask.
 Auth provider is responsible mainly for:
 - authentication (`#authenticate`): provide entropy,
 - creating link (`#createLink`): create a LinkProof object which associates the specified AccountID with the DID.